RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Nintendo 64DD

 The Japan-only 64DD floppy disk addon for the Nintendo 64 is of limited use since there were almost no games released for it, but ES-DE still supports it.
-The setup below is applicable to both the regular n64 system and the specific n64dd system.
+The setup below is applicable to both the regular n64 system and the specific n64dd system, with the exception of ares which can't launch 64DD games if they are placed in the regular n64 system.

-The setup is quite particular and works differently between the three supported emulators ParaLLEl N64, Mupen64Plus-Next and Rosalie's Mupen GUI.
+The setup is quite particular and works differently between the four supported emulators ParaLLEl N64, Mupen64Plus-Next, Rosalie's Mupen GUI and ares.

 **ParaLLEl N64**